How to Run Automated Security Testing for DevSecOps

 Testing a mobile app is more than just testing its business logic and UI.
 Increasingly, security testing is becoming a cornerstone of developing modern applications.

 In 2021, there was a 650% increase in software supply chain attacks.
 The same report states that many of the most popular open-source libraries contain at least one know security vulnerability.
 There are multiple other reports which indicate that cyber crime and attack attempts are on the rise.
-Luckily, more and more companies are taking security seriously, in great part thanks to the DevSecOps movement.
+Luckily, more and more companies are taking security risks seriously and incoroporating it into their test process, in part due to the increased number of mediatized data breaches, but also thanks to the DevSecOps movement.

 Manual vs. Automated Security Testing